Small Intimate Weddings & Elopements by Custom Weddings of Colorado

 • You can get a license at any courthouse in Colorado and use it anywhere in Colorado

-• Both of you must present a valid government issued identification (such as a driver’s license, passport or military ID)
+• Both of you must present a valid government issued identification (such as a driver’s license, passport or military ID).

 • There is no wait period or blood test required; it is issued on the spot

 • It is $30 payable by cash, check or credit card.
-Certified copies (price varies) are also available

 • You can “marry yourselves” in Colorado.
 Meaning, you do not need to have an officiant perform the ceremony.
 Though, we certainly recommend it!

-• And, that also means you can have a family member or friend perform the ceremeony (they just can “pronounce” you if they are not a clergy or judge).
+• Yes, that also means you can have a family member or friend perform the ceremeony (they just can “pronounce” you if they are not a clergy or judge).
 If you choose that option, the courthouse can instruct you how to fill out the license and how to return it to them.

 What you need to know about the Colorado marriage license

-Getting Marriage license in Colorado
+Getting a Marriage License in Colorado

 Colorado provides a remarkable landscape with natural resources that lure enjoyable memories.
 Hosting an event in the state can give memorable experiences due to the available recreational opportunities.
 However, when it comes to getting the Colorado marriage license, things change.
 The states have a different line of requirements when couples to engage in marriage.
 During the marriage, all couples are required to apply for a marriage license.
 The application is done by the county clerk’s office and requires both parties to bring valid identification.
 The approved identification are passport, birth certificate, driver’s license, and military identification card.